Nayaeun/Checkout-Flow-Optimization-Analysis/README.md

 Offering alternative payment methods could reduce the abandonment rate due to card issues.
 Some customers might face card declines or prefer a different payment method for security or convenience.
 Introduce options like digital wallets, bank transfers, or buy-now-pay-later services.

-Imagine a situation where users are about to purchase your online product, but their preferred credit card gets declined because of a temporary bank error.
+Imagine a situation where users are about to purchase an online product, but their preferred credit card gets declined because of a temporary bank error.
 By introducing alternative payment methods — such as digital wallets or buy-now-pay-later options — you allow these users to spread out their payments or utilize a different payment avenue.
 This mitigates the risk of transaction decline due to credit card limits and caters to the user’s convenience and financial comfort — potentially increasing successful checkouts.

 4. Real-Time Card Validation